Skip to main content

 Brennivín (Black Death)

-Brennivín is a clear, unsweetened schnapps, considered Iceland's signature alcoholic beverage.
-It's made from fermented potatoes and flavored with caraway seeds.
-It has a strong, distinctive flavor and is traditionally served chilled in a shot glass.
-It is often consumed with hákarl.
+Brennivín is a clear, unsweetened schnapps and Iceland's signature spirit.
+It's distilled from fermented potatoes and flavored with caraway seeds, giving it a strong, distinctive taste.
+It's served chilled in a shot glass, and it usually comes out alongside hákarl.

 spirit37.5%-40%